 - 9.19.1 The actual cost of purchasing or selling investments may be higher or lower than the mid-market value used in calculating the Share price.
 For example, due to dealing charges or through dealing at prices other than the mid-market price. - 9.19.2 Under certain circumstances (for example, large volumes of deals), this may have an adverse effect on the Shareholders' interest in the Company.
 In order to prevent this effect (dilution), the ACD has the power to charge a 'dilution levy' on the sale and/or redemption of Shares. - 9.19.3 The ACD may, at its discretion, charge a dilution levy in respect of 'large deals' (which, for these purposes are deals in respect of Shares exceeding 5% of the value of the Company) and reserves the right to charge a dilution levy based on prevailing market conditions.
 If the ACD charges a dilution levy it will be calculated by reference to the costs of dealing in the underlying investments of the Company, including any dealing spreads, permitted commissions and transfer taxes. - 9.19.4 The need to charge a dilution levy will depend on the volume of sales and redemptions.
 The ACD may (but is not obliged to) charge a discretionary dilution levy on the sale and redemption of Shares if, in its opinion, the existing Shareholders (for sales) or remaining Shareholders (for redemptions) might otherwise be adversely affected.
-In particular, the dilution levy may be charged where the Scheme Property is in continual decline or in any case where the ACD is of the opinion that the interests of
+In particular, the dilution levy may be charged where the Scheme Property is in continual decline or in any case where the ACD is of the opinion that the interests of remaining Shareholders require the

-- remaining Shareholders require the imposition of a dilution levy.
-If a dilution levy is not charged in such circumstances, this may have an adverse effect on the future growth of the Scheme Property of the Company. - 9.19.5 It is not possible to predict accurately whether dilution will occur at any point in time.
+- imposition of a dilution levy.
+If a dilution levy is not charged in such circumstances, this may have an adverse effect on the future growth of the Scheme Property of the Company. - 9.19.5 It is not possible to predict accurately whether dilution is likely to occur at any point in time.
 The ACD estimates, based on future projections, that a dilution levy may be charged on about 5% of deals. - 9.19.6 The amount of the dilution levy will not exceed 3% of the value of the transaction before the imposition of the levy.
-This figure is based on the ACD's future projections of the likely impact of deals to which the dilution levy is applied. - 9.19.7 For illustrative purposes, the table below shows historic information on dilution levies to the Share price:
+This figure is based on the ACD's future projections of the likely impact of deals to which the dilution levy is applied. - 9.19.7 The number of days on which a dilution levy has been applied between 1 October 2023 and 30 September 2024 is nil.